 And we thought it was hard to focus during live lectures.
 Oh boy.

 Whether it’s a busy household or a busy cell phone, it’s 42849 times easier to be distracted while working at home.
 Speaking from experience, of course.
 Even if you can’t get rid of all of the distractions, try to find a way to at least minimize them.

-Share a copy of your school schedule with your family so they know when to keep the volume down (if that’s possible).
+Share a copy of your class schedule with your family so they know when to keep the volume down (if that’s possible).
 Hide the TV remote in another room and, while you’re at it, leave your phone there too.
 Taking these proactive steps will help you stay more focused and keep your schoolwork on track.

 3. Have A Dedicated Workspace

 When you’re spending so much time at home, it’s important to have designated spaces within that home.
 As appealing as it may be to work from your bed, it can get old pretty quickly and the lines of your schedule may start blurring a bit.